-The hub is designed to facilitate knowledge exchange between arts and humanities academics and creative industries, who come together in events organised by the hub to generate projects exploring this space.
-These projects are carried out in collaboration between the partners and a team of researchers and PhD students in the hub.
+The hub was designed to facilitate knowledge exchange between arts and humanities academics and creative industries, who came together in events organised by the hub to generate projects exploring this space.
+This was supported by an innovative approach to PhD training, where the team of students funded by the hub worked on a series of collaboration-driven projects with partner oraganisations.

-Within the hub, Newcastle’s approach is to create new technologies that expose and explore the possibilities of this design space, focusing on two sub-themes:
+Within the hub, Newcastle’s approach was to create new technologies that expose and explore the possibilities of this design space, focusing on two sub-themes:

 Performance, Liveness and Participation